omegagussan/backend-interview/README.md

 ### Notes

 - You can populate the database with some initial data on startup if you want (some items are probably needed to start things off).
+There is also a `src/dropDb.js` script if you at any time want to reset the database and start from scratch.
 - You should take into account that the price a seller chooses for an item is not necessarily the price that a buyer pays.
 The prices can differ due to e.g. promo codes where the marketplace steps in and pays the seller the difference.
 - Your application does not need to handle user accounts.
 It's OK that all API endpoints are available to everyone